-While making a penny battery is not a practical project, but it is a practical bit of knowledge to keep in the back of your head.
+Making a penny battery is not a practical project.
+However, it is a practical bit of knowledge to keep in the back of your head.

 Each cell of a penny, a washer, and a small square of wet paper produces up to about 0.8 volts, and you can stack multiple cells to create higher voltages.